 The first half is the scaffolding and the second half is the rocket.

 "And all that we built, and all that we breathed, and all that we spilt, or pulled up like weeds, is piled up in back; and it burns irrevocably."

 Best breakup song ever.
-Check out this awesome analysis
+Check out this interpretation

 I love the verse about the birds.